-- 6. measures to address sexism in the media to contribute to efforts to eradicate negative portrayals of women, cybersexism, online abuse and rape culture - 7. increased, high-quality training for first responders and mainstream organisations to ensure appropriate and timely responses to family and domestic violence, including ACT Policing and health services - 8. adequate, coordinated and well-resourced community services and advocacy groups to provide care and support for people who are impacted by family and domestic violence, recognising the gendered nature of violence and the need to have gendered responses to ensure people's immediate safety and long-term security - well-funded individual and systemic advocacy and legal support services to support people who experience domestic and family violence, including community legal centres and resource centres - 10. people experiencing domestic violence to receive the necessary social and professional support to facilitate their recovery - 11. programs to support workplaces, businesses and the community as a whole to recognise its role in eliminating violence against women and children, and to support people who are experiencing family and domestic violence.
+- 6. measures to address sexism in the media to contribute to efforts to eradicate negative portrayals of women, cybersexism, online abuse and rape culture - 7. skilled, multi-disciplinary first response teams, including ACT Policing and family violence services, to ensure appropriate and timely responses to instances of family and domestic violence - 8. adequate, coordinated and well-resourced community services and advocacy groups to provide care, support and refuge for people who are impacted by family and domestic violence, recognising the gendered nature of violence and the need to have gendered responses to ensure people's immediate safety and long-term security - 9. well-funded individual and systemic advocacy and legal support services to support people who experience domestic and family violence, including community legal centres and resource centres - 10. people experiencing domestic violence to receive the necessary social and professional support to facilitate their recovery - 11. programs to support workplaces, businesses and the community as a whole to recognise its role in eliminating violence against women, children, and people at risk, and to support people who are experiencing family and domestic violence.